-Here is a map showing all of the top attractions mentioned below.
+Here is a map showing all of the top attractions described in further detail below.

 Are you interested in visiting the museum?
 If so, I highly recommend buying a skip the line ticket in advance.
 This gets you past the long lines, so you can spend more time enjoying the museum.
 Find skip the line tickets for your visit to the California Academy of Sciences.

 Ocean Beach is on the far western side of Golden Gate Park San Francisco.
-Along this four-mile stretch of beach, there is plenty to see and do including surfing, grabbing lunch and admiring the restored Windmills.
-This is also where you will find the official Golden Gate Park Visitor Center in the Beach Chalet building.
+Along this four-mile stretch of beach, there is plenty to see and do, including surfing, grabbing lunch, and admiring the restored windmills.

 You will find this garden at the entrance to the park near Park Presidio Boulevard and Fulton Street.
 It's also just to the north of John F. Kennedy Drive between Stow Lake and the de Young Museum.